black and white bed linen

 Great Horned Owl Platforms

-There are two distinct types of Great Horned Owl platforms typically positioned 25 to 35 ft from the ground with unrestricted flight access away from busy roads and power lines.
+Great Horned Owl platforms are typically positioned 25 to 35 ft from the ground with unrestricted flight access away from busy roads and power lines.
+Check out the Owl Platform photos or the Schematics to build your own platform.

-Material cost $80 with about 4 - 5 hours of labor.
-Installation is with four (4) star drive lag screws through the platform base into the top of the topped trunk.
+Installation of the platform is with four (4) star drive lag screws through the platform base into the top of the topped trunk.
 Check out how to build this platform on the schematics page.

-Material cost $130 with about 5 - 6 hours of labor.
 Installation includes a metal male and female mounting bracket and under platform support.
-Lag screws are required for the female bracket into the trunk.
 Check out how to build this platform on the schematics page.

-These platforms are installed with a rented cherry picker (typical cost is $300 per half day) from Home Depot that must be towed into place.
+These platforms are installed with a rented cherry picker, $500/day, from Home Depot that must be towed into place.
 Suitable trees must be in a level area alongside the street of the owner's property or along their driveway.
-Once the cherry picker is safely positioned, a platform can be installed in roughly 20 to 45 minutes.
+Once the cherry picker is safely positioned, a platform can be installed in roughly an hour.

 AI photo with a real Carmel Owls platform